klee1611/klee1611.github.io/content/posts/c_c++_const_pointer_reference.en.md

 ```

 Both have the same meaning.
-There are two limits for them:
+There are two restrictions for them:
-1. This reference cannot be assigned to another variable
+1. This reference cannot be reassigned to another variable
-2. The variable being referenced **cannot change its value with this reference**,
+2. The variable being referenced **cannot have its value changed through this reference**,
-but it **can change its value without using that reference**.
+but its value **can be changed without using this reference**.

 For example,